 Why did it take me so long to make Panzanella salad?
 As someone who loves salad and crusty bread it’s kind of a no brainer.
 I spotted a Panzanella salad recipe in Bon Appetit and I couldn’t get it out of my mind.
 Their version wasn’t vegetarian and I wanted to simplify it so the end of summer tomatoes could really shine.
 I’m so happy with where this ended up and it turned out to be a delicious dinner.

-This would be a great side dish with just about anything but I ate mine as a main dish and it was quite satisfying.
+It’s a great side dish with just about anything but I ate mine as a main dish and it was quite satisfying.
 I had perfectly ripe avocados and deliciously sweet tomatoes.
 Both are essential for this dish!
 Since it’s full of produce, healthy fats, and crusty bread, it’s quite filling.

 This avocado Panzanella salad makes a filling and delicious dinner!
 It’s perfect for a busy weeknight or when you have a loaf of crusty bread to use up!